PrimaveraDeveloper/lithium/howto/howto-generated-code.md

 Code generation is a fundamental aspect of the Lithium Framework because it allows:

-- Accelerating the development of the microservices because developers don't need to implement cross-cutting features each they develop a new microservice.
+- Accelerating the development of the microservices as developers won't need to implement cross-cutting features each time they develop a new microservice.
 - Standardization of the features, implementations, and code across multiple services.
-- A simpler path to upgrade technology when necessary because the most important technology-dependent features are implemented and/or enforced by the generated code shape.
+- A simpler path to upgrade technology when necessary as the most important technology-dependent features are implemented and/or enforced by the generated code shape.
 - Guiding good design approaches and code quality by providing examples to implement custom code.

 ## `GeneratedCode` Folder

 All projects in a microservice solution include a folder named `GeneratedCode`.
 This is where all the generated files will be produced every time the text templates are transformed (code is generated).
 Organizing all generated code in a single folder has benefits:

-- Generated code is clearly separated from custom code (the code that the developer produces to implement the specific logic of the service)-
+- Generated code is clearly separated from custom code (the code that the developer produces to implement the specific logic of the service).
 - This folder can easily be deleted and recreated, allowing for a simpler evolution of the code generators themselves.

 ## Code Generator